• Skip to primary navigation

 Dipping Sauce

-• Toasted Sesame Oil: Adds a nutty aroma [I recommend Kadoya or Maruhon].
-Avoid substituting with untoasted sesame oil as it doesn't taste the same.
+• Toasted Sesame Oil: Adds a nutty aroma.
+I prefer Kadoya or Maruhon.
+Avoid untoasted sesame oil.

 Note: Most Asian ingredients are typically found at Asian grocery stores, or you can check online.